 Not sure what this means for your situation?
 We encourage you to get in touch with us.
 We want to hear about your situation.
 And we want to learn what you want to accomplish.
 We are here to listen.

-Our Albany attorneys also are here to provide solid legal advice about your rights as grandparents.
+Our Albany grandparents’ rights lawyers also are here to provide solid legal advice about your legal rights.
 You can be confident that we will show you any options that may be available.
 We want to guide you down the right path and help you accomplish your goals.
 We want to maintain the bond between grandparent and grandchild.

 What Conditions Must Be Met to Merit Grandparent Intervention?